Battle of Collooney: Background

 A long-anticipated French landing to assist the Irish rebellion had taken place on 22 August, when almost 1,100 troops under the command of General Humbert landed at Kilcummin Strand (Cill Chuimín), Killala Bay, County Mayo.
 Although the force was small, the remote location ensured an unopposed landing away from the tens of thousands of British soldiers concentrated in the east in Leinster, engaged in mopping up operations against remaining pockets of rebels.
 The nearby town of Killala was quickly captured after a brief resistance by local yeomen and Ballina was also taken two days later, following the rout of a force of cavalry sent from the town to oppose their march.
 Irish volunteers began to trickle into the French camp from all over Mayo following the news of the French landing.

-The victory of General Humbert at Castlebar, despite gaining him c.
-5,000 Irish recruits, had not led to a renewed outbreak of the rebellion as hoped.
-A massive British army of some 26,000 men was assembled under Field Marshal Lord Cornwallis, the newly appointed Lord Lieutenant of Ireland, and was steadily moving towards his forces.
+The victory of General Humbert at Castlebar, despite gaining him about 5,000 Irish recruits, had not led to a renewed outbreak of the rebellion as hoped.
+A British army of some 26,000 men was assembled under Field Marshal Lord Cornwallis, the newly appointed Lord Lieutenant of Ireland, and was steadily moving towards his forces.
 Abandoning Castlebar, Humbert moved towards Ulster via Sligo with the intention of igniting a rising there.